 If your adrenals are functioning erratically, some of the symptoms you might experience include weakness, lack of energy, trouble concentrating, becoming easily confused, forgetfulness, trouble completing basic tasks you once found easy, hoarse voice, poor digestion, constipation, depression, insomnia, not feeling rested after waking from sleep, and relying on naps to get through the day.
 Some other common signs of adrenal fatigue include “crashing” mid-morning or mid-afternoon, feeling tired all day but more energetic in the evening, and feeling exhausted at night but not being able to fall asleep.
 Medical communities are unaware that postpartum fatigue and depression are often the result of adrenal fatigue from the process of childbirth.
 Given that 80% of us will experience adrenal fatigue, if you have any of these symptoms it could be affecting you too.

 Fatigued adrenals can also affect other glands and organs including the pancreas, heart, liver, brain, and central nervous system.
 However, if you’re experiencing more severe forms of adrenal fatigue symptoms you could have neurological fatigue, which is caused by the swelling of the central nervous system as a result of such viruses as Epstein-Barr and shingles.
-I discuss these viruses and how they are unknowingly responsible for many mystery diseases, conditions, and symptoms in my books Medical Medium and Life-Changing Foods.
+I discuss these viruses and how they are unknowingly responsible for many mystery diseases, conditions, and symptoms in my books Medical Medium, Life-Changing Foods, and Thyroid Healing, Liver Rescue, Celery Juice, and Cleanse To Heal.
 I also share the difference between adrenal and neurological fatigue in my Healing From Adrenal Fatigue radio show.

 The Cause of Adrenal Fatigue